NickkBright/EpamLabs/README.md

 # EpamLabs
-by student Nikita Gressky for MMF
+by student Nikita Gressky for MMF Test Automation